Occult signs look good when you're writing a fantasy. A big dose of symbolism doesn't hurt either.

 - Peter J. Carroll also used the eight-arrowed wheel in his non-fiction books on Chaos Magic.

-- Games Workshop took Moorcock's eight-pointed star as a symbol of Chaos in Warhammer and Warhammer 40000.
-Other symbols associated with Chaos are the signs of the four Chaos Gods and the Eye of Horus.
+- Games Workshop took Moorcock's eight-pointed star as a symbol of Chaos in Warhammer and Warhammer 40,000.
+Each Chaos God has his own symbol as well, and Warhammer Fantasy has symbols for each Lore of Magic.

 - Kamen Rider Blade, with its running motif of playing cards, named the four main Riders for one of the elements: Blade is Swords, Chalice is Cups, Garren is Coins (the name comes from "Galleon") and Leangle is Clubs (from "liangle", a type of club).
 Their Elemental Powers, however, are mixed up: Blade is lightning, Chalice wind, Garren fire, and Leangle ice.

-- Arthurian legend has The Four Hallows of the Fisher King's castle: the chalice, the sword, the spear (staff) and a platter, which fills the same role as the pentacle.
-This in turn is derived from the pre-christian Celtic tale of the four treasures of the Tuatha De Danaan, which is sometimes referenced in celtic-themed fiction, for example four treasures of the novel Elidor.
+- Arthurian Legend has The Four Hallows of the Fisher King's castle: the chalice, the sword, the spear (staff) and a platter, which fills the same role as the pentacle.
+This in turn is derived from the pre-Christian Irish legend of the four treasures of the Tuatha Dé Danaan (the Stone of Fal, the Spear of Lugh, the Sword of Light, and the Cauldron of the Dagda), which is sometimes referenced in Celtic-themed fiction, for example four treasures of the novel Elidor.

 - In Radiant Historia, the disciples of the world's greatest martial artist are Chalice, Wand, Pentacle and Sword.